-- Reduced production life-cycle due to faster execution time of robots.
+- Reduced production life-cycle due to the faster execution time of robots.

 - Cost-cutting due to reduced human hiring for nagging tasks.

-- Subjecting to the external factors, humans are prone to errors.
-However robots are 100% error free.
+- Subjecting to external factors, humans are prone to errors.
+However, robots are 100% error-free.

 - A robot can perform multitasking better than a human counterpart.